knative/docs/install/installing-custom-components.md

   least effort.
 Installing a default package also ensures that you can run all the [Knative Serving Samples](https://github.com/knative/docs/blob/master/serving/samples/README.md).

-* This guide supports `bash` in a MacOS or Linux environment.
-A Windows environment is not documented here but it is possible for you to run corresponding commands.
+* The following steps use `bash` for a MacOS or Linux environment; for Windows, some commands might need adjustment.

 * This installation guide assumes that you have an existing Kubernetes cluster, on which you're comfortable installing and running _alpha_ level software.